-The Amalfi Coast is literally as pretty as a postcard.
+The Amalfi Coast is literally as pretty as a postcard – a perfect setting for idyllic honeymoon photos.
 Lush, craggy mountains plunge into the turquoise Tyrrhenian Sea below ancient villages bursting with color.
 The clang of church bells massages your ears, while fresh, delectable foods treat your palate.

-Stroll hand in hand through the winding, cobbled streets of Amalfi, Ravello, and Positano, the area’s most famous (and gorgeous) towns.
-Take a boat from Amalfi to Positano or board a vessel headed for beautiful Capri.
-This is a lovely spot to spend a night (or more), but it’s also a popular cruise ship and destination, so expect crowds.
+Stroll hand in hand through the winding, cobbled streets of Amalfi, Ravello, and Positano, the area's most famous (and gorgeous) towns.
+Take a boat from Amalfi to Positano, or board a vessel to explore beautiful Capri.
+This is a lovely spot to spend a night (or more), but it's also a popular cruise ship and destination, so expect crowds.

 Driving is another way to explore the Amalfi Coast.
 Although the twisting cliff-top roads aren't for the faint of heart – the drops are vertical.
 We'd suggest hiring a driver or taking a bus rather than attempting to drive it yourself.

 The Amalfi Coast's beaches are as beautiful as you'd expect, so be sure to pack a swimsuit and spend a day lounging at the shore.